adilbaig/Tiny-Redis/README.md

 Tiny Redis
 ==========
 Tiny Redis is a Redis driver for the D programming language (v2).
-It makes working with Redis trivial.
+It is intentionally minimal, but powerful and makes working with Redis trivial.

 ## Support
 All the basic operations on all data types are supported :